zuzavop/vbs-backend/README.md

 **Method:** POST

 **Description:** Accepts a JSON object with a text query and optional parameters.
-It retrieves a list of images based on the text query.
+It retrieves a list of images based on the similarity to the text query.

 **Request Body Example:**
 ```json